zhangyu0722/zhangyu0722.github.io/_pages/about.md

 My research interests include inference acceleration for large language models (LLMs), GEMM optimization, and parallel computing acceleration techniques for AI.
 I focus on improving computational efficiency and scalability through hardware-aware optimization and parallel processing.

----
-permalink: /
-title: "Publications"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----